-- WARNING-To reduce the risk of burns, electric shock, fire, injury to persons or exposure to excessive microwave energy: - Read and follow the specific "Precautions to Avoid Possible Exposure to Excessive Microwave Energy" on the previous page. - This appliance must be grounded.
+▲ WARNING-To reduce the risk of burns, fire, electric shock, injury to persons or exposure to excessive microwave energy, follow basic precautions, including the following:

+- Read and follow the specific "Precautions to Avoid Possible Exposure to Excessive Microwave Energy" on the previous page. - This appliance must be grounded.
 Connect only to properly grounded outlet.
 See Grounding Instructions section in the back of this guide. - Use this appliance only for its intended use as described in this guide.
 Do not use corrosive chemicals or vapors in this appliance.
 This microwave/convection oven is specifically designed to heat or cook food, and is not intended for laboratory or industrial use. - For best operation, plug this appliance into its own electrical outlet, to prevent flickering of lights, blowing of fuse or tripping of circuit breaker. - Do not mount this appliance over a sink.
-Install or locate this appliance only in accordance with the provided Installation Instructions. - Be certain to place the front surface of the door three inches or more back from the countertop edge to avoid accidental tipping of the appliance in normal usage. - Do not cover or block any openings on the appliance. - Do not store this appliance outdoors.
-Do not use this product near water-for example, in a wet basement, near a swimming pool or near a sink. - This microwave oven is not approved or tested for marine use. - Do not operate any heating or cooking appliance beneath this microwave oven. - Do not mount the microwave oven over or near any portion of a heating or cooking appliance. - Do not store anything directly on top of the microwave oven surface when the microwave oven is in operation.
+Install or locate this appliance only in accordance with the provided Installation Instructions. - Do not cover or block any openings on the appliance. - Do not store this appliance outdoors.
+Do not use this product near water-for example, in a wet basement, near a swimming pool, near a sink or in similar locations. - This microwave oven is not approved or tested for marine use. - Do not store anything directly on top of the microwave/convection oven surface when the oven is in operation. - Do not immerse power cord or plug in water. - Keep power cord away from heated surfaces.

-- Do not immerse power cord or plug in water. - Keep power cord away from heated surfaces. - Do not let power cord hang over edge of table or counter. - Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly, or if it has been damaged or dropped. - See door surface cleaning instructions in the Care and Cleaning section(s) of this guide. - Do not operate the oven without the turntable and the turntable support seated and in place. - Do not allow the turntable to be restricted so the turntable cannot rotate. - This appliance should be serviced only by qualified service personnel.
-Contact nearest authorized service facility for examination, repair or adjustment. - As with any appliance, close supervision is necessary when used by children. - To reduce the risk of fire in the oven cavity: - -Do not overcook food.
-Carefully attend appliance if paper, plastic or other combustible materials are placed inside the oven to facilitate cooking. - ---Remove wire twist-ties and metal handles from paper or plastic containers before placing them in the oven. - ---Do not use your microwave/convection oven to dry newspapers. - --Do not use recycled paper products.
+- Do not let power cord hang over edge of table or counter. - Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly, or if it has been damaged or dropped. - See door surface cleaning instructions in the Care and Cleaning section(s) of this guide. - This appliance must only be serviced by qualified service personnel.
+Contact nearest authorized service facility for examination, repair or adjustment. - As with any appliance, close supervision is necessary when used by children. - To reduce the risk of fire in the oven cavity: - Do not overcook food.
+Carefully attend appliance when paper, plastic or other combustible materials are placed inside the oven to facilitate cooking. - Remove wire twist-ties and metal handles from paper or plastic containers before placing them in the oven. - Do not use your microwave/convection oven to dry newspapers. - Do not use recycled paper products.
 Recycled paper towels, napkins and waxed paper can contain metal flecks which may cause arcing or ignite.
-Paper products containing nylon or nylon filaments should be avoided, as they may also ignite. - -Do not pop popcorn in your microwave oven unless in a special microwave popcorn accessory or unless you use popcorn labeled for use in microwave ovens. - ---Do not overcook potatoes.
-They could dehydrate and catch fire, causing damage to your oven.
+Paper products containing nylon or nylon filaments should be avoided, as they may also ignite. - Do not pop popcorn in your microwave/ convection oven unless in a special microwave popcorn accessory or unless you use popcorn labeled for use in microwave ovens. - Do not overcook potatoes.
+They could dehydrate and catch fire, causing damage to your oven. - Do not operate the oven while empty to avoid damage to the oven and the danger of fire.
+If by accident the oven should run empty a minute or two, no harm is done.
+However, try to avoid operating the oven empty at all times-it saves energy and prolongs the life of the oven.